joshhanley/livewire-dusk-testbench/README.md

 In addition, the package provides the following:
 ### assertMissingAllClasses
 Pass a selector, and an array of classes.
-This checks that none of the classes in the array passed are present
+This checks that none of the classes in the array passed are present On failure, will return any classes that are present, that should not be

 ### assertHasAllClasses
 Pass a selector, and an array of classes.
 This checks that the element has all classes present from the array (but may have others)
+On failure, will return any classes that are missing, that should be present

 ### assertHasOnlyClasses
 Pass a selector, and an array of classes.
-This checks that the element has no additional classes to the array passed
+This checks that the element has no additional classes to the array passed On failure, will return any classes that are present, that should not be

 ## Demo Package